Quality Assurance for WordPress Website – Checklist and Tools

 When working on a new project, you want its elements polished to perfection.
-You spend hours writing an extensive code and feel like your project is ready for the launch after finalizing the code.
+You spend hours writing extensive code and feel like your project is ready for launch after finalizing the code.
 However, it’s not the time yet to sit back and relax.
 Before presenting your project in public, you need to complete some quality assurance for the WordPress website to ensure there are no mistakes in how your website looks and feels.

 You can still do many things in web development to improve your website’s usability and productivity.
 Launching an all-shiny and glittery project isn’t always the best way.
 In many cases, simplicity is the best approach that lets you build a website that really looks and feels amazing.
 Quality assurance (QA) for WordPress websites should never be neglected if your website’s usability and performance are important to you.

 Quality assurance (QA) is a process that lets you achieve the desired level of quality in your web design project.
 QA ensures the finished website fully meets the website owner’s expectations and the target audience in terms of WordPress website development.
 Thus, the effectiveness of quality assurance for WordPress websites is based on the following aspects: